plandes/userauth/README.md

 Specifically, this provides:
 * User authentication using the [pwauth] binary.
 * User full name and other basic information using the [getent] binary.
+* Can be used for the fairly simple and useful IPC/process API (`Command` class).

 Paths of these binaries default to those on Debian systems.
+However, if the path isn't found `which` is used to find it.
+You can override the default path with `com.zensols.unix.userauth.UserManager.overridePath`.

 ## Obtaining